HaxeFoundation/haxe-evolution/proposals/0000-multiple-arg-array-access.md

   - Semantically () has not the same meaning that [].
   - Currently there is no way to overload the = operator so we can't do `a(0, 1) = "foo"`.
 - We can use a chained array access.
 Drawback:
-  - At runtime we need to add a lot more logic or return proxy objects to be able to use this syntax.
-It adds complexity and overhead to the code.
+  - At runtime we need to add a lot more logic or return proxy objects to be able to use this syntax that adds complexity to the code.

 ## Detailed design
 **Grammar change:**